Rebuilding Lives of People with Eyesight loss

 Campaigning to end violations of human rights and use of pellet gun and lethal weapons in Kashmir.

-Activities» Collecting data and dissemination of information to highlight the plight of the victims of pellet injuries and human rights abuses in Jammu Kashmir.
+Activities» Collecting data and dissemination of information to highlight the plight of people with eyesight loss in Jammu Kashmir.

 » Building or supporting campaigns at the national and international level to end the use of pellet guns and human rights violations in Jammu Kashmir

 We will work in partnership with other humanitarian aid and civil society organisation to build a campaign to end human rights violations and use of pellet gun in Kashmir.

 Our long term goal is advancing awareness and respect for the right to life, liberty and security of persons at all times and end violations of the fundamental human rights in Jammu Kashmir.